Formerly known as the Initial Seeding service.

 - Select the destination for the initial backup, it could be either local or network folder.

 - Apply the backup plan and run it.

 On the first run, backup agent creates local backup to the selected destination.
 When backup finishes, you can send the backup to your service provider for uploading.

 Do not delete the initial seeding backup plan.
 Without that backup plan it’s impossible to continue incremental backups to the seeded full backup.

 How to select a drive for sending the backup

 (!)
 Before selecting a drive, check with your service provider for supported hard drive types.
 Conditions may vary from the described below.

 Acronis-based backup service supports any local or network hard drive to create initial seeding backup.
-The following hard drive types for initial seeding can be used to send the initial seeding backup to the service provider:
+The following hard drive types for the Physical Data Shipping can be used to send the initial backup to the service provider: